HOME | DOING AWAY WITH THE "ISSUE" | THE SERIES/VOLUMES INDEX | EXHIBITIONS | ABOUT US | CONTACT US

 Rough and Rowdy Ways.
 (Launched 19 June 2020, Columbia Records)

 But first, Dylan's still-ragged vocals fit snugly into the landscape of his lyrical aggression here, even while his music in the album continually lie back to the collaging of traditional elements.
-After all, this collection might have been inspired by My Rough and Rowdy Ways: Early American Rural Music, Badman Ballads, and Hellraising Songs (Classic Recordings of the 1920s and '30s) volumes 1 and 2 that Yazoo Records came out with in 1998.
-But it's not as if Dylan's songs here work like a soundtrack to a western film, far from it.
-Like in the early days of Blond on Blonde, or even earlier as he turned poet more than mere writer of protest songs with Another Side of Bob Dylan, the bard's compositions here gather mythical, earthly, historical, contemporary, international, as well as idyllic imageries to provide an anarchist view of life, which fortunately looks more left-anarchist than right-.
+After all, this collection might have been inspired by My Rough and Rowdy Ways: Early American Rural Music, Badman Ballads, and Hellraising Songs (Classic Recordings of the 1920s and '30s) volumes 1 and 2 that Yazoo Records came out with in 1998, even though Dylan points to Jimmie Rodgers' My Rough and Rowdy Ways as his model for this outing.
+But it's not as if Dylan's songs here work like a soundtrack to a western film; far from it.
+Like in the early days of Blonde on Blonde, or even earlier, as he turned poet more than mere writer of protest songs with Another Side of Bob Dylan, the bard's compositions here gather personal, mythical, earthly, historical, contemporary, international, as well as idyllic imageries to provide an anarchist view of life, which fortunately looks more left-anarchist than right-.
+Or, okay, just liberal for being acknowledging or open to his own persona as a man containing multitudes (contrasting with, say, Eric Clapton's anti-immigrant sentiments that seem blind to the multitudes in his own music).

-So, ultimately, the album qua utilitarian product can be beamed towards our current international landscape as a sneer on the burgeoning trend towards the studied implementation of demagogic utopias of "law and order" or "discipline" by both the new fascists and the equally fascist-spirited ruling communist factions of the planet.
-The songs, while confessing a rowdiness, celebrate that roguishness, as if to wallow in all of its glory before the censors win in trying to deliver their hypocritical theonomies enforcing primness.
+So, now to our earlier thesis regarding the album's politics.
+You see, ultimately, the album qua utilitarian product can be beamed towards our current international landscape as a sneer on the burgeoning trend towards the studied implementation of demagogic utopias of "law and order" or narrowing "discipline" by both the new fascists and the equally fascist-spirited ruling communist factions of the planet.
+The songs, while confessing a rowdiness, celebrate that roguishness to wallow in all of its multicultural glory before the censors win in trying to deliver their hypocritical theonomies enforcing primness.
 Such a rough rowdiness is, after all, anathema to the silent obedience of sycophants kowtowing to a government backed by red-tied, finely-clothed corporate plunderers.
-Such rowdiness would every now and then directly or subtly write a protest song or verse line, offending the anti-rowdy religious backing the fine people of America's plutocracy.
+Such rowdiness would every now and then directly or subtly write a protest song or verse line, offending the anti-rowdy religious now backing the fine people of America's actually-Mammon-obsessed plutocracy.

 embed of the Alwin Reamillo Facebook status post with background